flyingcircusio/backy/doc/man-backy.rst

 Telnet shell
 ------------

-The schedules opens a telnet server on localhost port 6023 for live inspection.
+The schedules opens a telnet server (default: localhost port 6023) for live inspection.
 The telnet interface accepts the following commands:

 jobs [REGEX]